tedeh/jayson/README.md

 ###### Client.http Events

-The HTTP server will emit the following events:
+The HTTP client will emit the following events:

 | Event           	| When                              	| Arguments                                                                 	| Notes                                     	|
 |-----------------	|-----------------------------------	|---------------------------------------------------------------------------	|-------------------------------------------	|